Skip to main content

 Don't be alarmed if your students are covering content below their year group.
 This is because Doodle works by filling in any gaps from previous learning to ensure that your teaching can build upon this.
 The most important thing is that the questions they are being asked are sufficiently challenging to them as an individual to ensure progress, without being excessively difficult and leaving them demoralised.

-Teachers can also view any questions pupils have marked as ‘Tricky’ on this page, making it easy to support pupils in the areas they’re finding challenging.
-Tricky questions are the number of questions a student has marked as 'tricky' to come back to later.
+Teachers can also view any questions pupils have marked as Tricky on this page, making it easy to support pupils in the areas they’re finding challenging.
+Tricky Questions are the number of questions a student has marked as Tricky to come back to later.
 This will be indicated with a red exclamation mark.
 Click on this to view the questions.
 We recommend that students don't have any more than 5-10 questions in their Tricky Questions folder.
 Once saved to Tricky Questions, this indicates to the app that the child is struggling with this particular topic and you can help the student with this question.

 Again, you can download all of this data by pressing the Export button in the top right hand corner.